rbisdorff/Digraph3/docSphinx/tutorial.rst

     :width: 400 px
     :align: center

-    heatmap of mormed deciles rating
+    Heatmap of normed deciles rating

 In this *deciles* rating, decision alternatives *a1001* and *a1010* are now, as expected, rated in the *6th* decile (D6), respectively in the *7th* decile (D7).